About Cyclone athletics

 Iowa State was one of only four schools in Division 1A athletics to send its football team to a bowl game, and its men’s and women’s basketball and volleyball teams to the NCAA Championships in each of the last two season.
 Nine ISU teams participated in NCAA championships and two Cyclones earned national titles.

-- The women's cross country team captured its second consecutive Big 12 Conference title and finished 11th at the NCAA championship, led by national champion Betsy Saina.
+- The women's cross country team finished 13th at the NCAA championship.

-- The women's track and field team placed ninth at the NCAA indoor championships and 13th at the outdoor meet, where Betsy Saina ran to her third individual title.
+- The women's track and field team placed fourth at the NCAA indoor championships.

-- The Cyclone wrestlers placed 11th at the NCAA championships, led by three All-American finishes.
+- The Cyclone wrestlers placed 12th at the NCAA championships.

 Showing up in droves

 Success on the field and on the court earned record crowds for the Cyclones.
-More than 50,000 fans turned out for each of the football team's 13 home games over the last two seasons.
-The Cyclone women's basketball team led the Big 12 Conference in average attendance for the fifth consecutive year and finished second nationally.
-The men's basketball team ranked No. 22 nationally, helped by six sell-out home games in 2012-13.
-The volleyball and gymnastics crowds both ranked 15th nationally.
+More than 50,000 fans turned out for a record 19-straight home games.
+The Cyclone women's basketball team finished second in the nation in attendance for the second-straight season.
+The men's basketball team has been ranked in the top-30 nationally in attendance the last six seasons.

 More than $104 million in facility improvements were made, including the addition of three new facilities.
 The Cyclone Sports Complex houses softball, soccer and track and field.
 The men's and women's golf programs boast a new golf performance center that includes heated hitting bays, an indoor putting green and outdoor practice areas among its amenities.
 The new Bergstrom Football Complex was dedicated in October 2012, giving the Cyclones a state-of-the-art facility for the football program.